cheeeeeeeeeen/RoR2-ClassicItems/README.md

 **1.3.0**
 - Implement Drone Repair Kit!
-- Remove the the sync logging as it apparently caused heavy lag.
+- Remove the sync logging as it apparently caused heavy lag.
 - Add a config setting where the Options of Flame Drones will have reduced quality of effects to lessen the stress of processing and syncing.
 - Add lore for Instant Minefield.
 - Slight adjustments for config options in regards with TILER2 for correctness.